4 Nov 2022

 You should write this down to ensure that you are free of any responsibility or burden and that the contractor is aware of this too.

 Intellectual property (IP) refers to intangible property rights you have over the creative product or work you have created.
-Under the category of IP includes symbols, designs, names, etc.
+The category of IP includes symbols, designs, names, etc.

 Protecting your IP means that you can enjoy the financial benefits that your creation brings and enjoy a competitive edge over other competitors.